cabrerac/doa-composition/README.md

 The automatic deployment is implemented in the `./deployment/deploy_to_aws.py` file which submits container images and Cloud Formations to AWS.

 There are two templates in the `./templates/` folder, which are used to create the resources cloud formation and the services cloud formations.
 The resources cloud formation is submitted once at the beginning of the experiments.
-A service cloud formation is submitted for each service defined in the `main.py` file.
+A service cloud formation is submitted for each service defined in the `./main.py` file.

 Each service requires a container image which must be defined by a docker file.
 The `./dockers/` folder should contain the docker file for each service we want to deploy.
 If a service requires a particular python module, you can add it to the `./requirements-microservices.txt` file.

-The `./microservices` folder contains the actual implementation of each service.
+The `./microservices` folder contains the actual implementation of each service  using Flask.

 ## Service Composition